Updated: May 4th, 2023

 Sadly however PayPal isn't just another behind-the-scenes merchant provider that will process a credit card charge.
 They have worked hard to build a brand that many consumers equate with trust and security.
 Customers like PayPal because they feel it is more secure than giving their credit card info to some random website.

-Thus removing PayPal as an option would be the last resort that would almost certainly cost us as much as tens of thousands of dollars each year.
+Thus removing PayPal as an option would be the last resort that would almost certainly cost us as much as tens of thousands of dollars each year in gross revenue.

 My Suggestions to Any Firearm Industry Company Relating To PayPal: